 - An organic certification (check on the internet for authentication)

-However, it’s not just chemicals you are getting rid of your homes by choosing eco-friendly paint products.
+However, it’s not just chemicals you are getting rid of in your homes by choosing eco-friendly paint products.
 Here are some added benefits to natural paints that should be considered:

 1. Minimized environmental impacts

-Natural paints are strictly water-based paints without any oil base.
+Natural or eco-friendly paints are strictly water-based paints without any oil base.
 Consequently, they aren’t toxic even when put to waste.
 Easily biodegradable, they leave very little impact on the environment.
 Over the years, technology has been improving and we now have amazing products with a range of colors for natural paints.